ONLY CURRENT STUDENTS, WRC COMMUNITY MEMBERS, FACULTY & STAFF ARE ELIGIBLE TO PLAY IN INTRAMURAL PROGRAMS.

 Mens/Womens Flag Football winning team 19 losing team 0, Co-Rec Flag Football winning team 25 losing team 0, Softball winning team 10 losing team 0, Soccer winning team 5 losing team 0, etc.

 8. Sportsmanship Ratings

 Good sportsmanship is a basic requirement during intramural activities at all times.
 Clearly, sporting contests are important to the participant, but the importance should not become so overriding that players lose sight of appropriate behavior.
 Failure to display an acceptable degree of sportsmanship will render a participant ineligible for further participation in any given sport.
-Decisions of this kind rest in the hand of the Coordinator of Intramural and Recreational Sports.
+Decisions of this kind rest in the hand of the Director of Wellness and Recreation.

 After each game, both teams will be given a sportsmanship rating by the officials, scorekeepers, and supervisors.
 This is on a scale of 0.0 to 4.0, with the best sportsmanship being 4.0.
 This is based on the attitude and sportsmanship of the players, fans, and coaches before, during, and after the game towards other players, fans, coaches, and officials.
 A team's average rating for all regular season games must be at least 3.0 to be eligible for playoffs.
 During the playoffs, teams are expected to show proper sportsmanship and will be held to the same standards as they are during the regular season.
 Therefore, if a team receives a sportsmanship rating below a 2.5 in any playoff game they will owe a $25 fine.
 All participants on the team roster are suspended from all intramural activities until the fine is paid.